faturachmanyusup/fancy-kanban/readme.md

 _Response (404 - Not Found)_
 ```
 {
-  "message": "<message task not found>"
+  "message": "<task not found message>"
 }
 ```